 If you’ve been to Historic Farm Days before, you know how incredible the fields and fields of tractors looks.
 It’s worth the trip alone to see all the sorts of technology used over the years.
 All Brands of Tractors, Implements, and Garden Tractors are Welcome, meaning that farm fanatics from all over the world bring their hardware to the show.
-Newer, automatic engines are to be seen, as well as hand cranked engines as well.
+Newer, automatic engines are to be seen, as well as hand-cranked engines as well.
 It’s a great way to learn a little bit about the history of farming, all the while exploring tractors big and small!

 Explore Early 20th Century Life in the Women’s Household Displays

 The I&I Women's Household display occupies two of those classrooms and showcases many of the latest home conveniences of the early twentieth century.
-Everything from décor to kitchen and home tools are on display.
+Everything from décor to kitchen and home tools is on display.
 It’s wonderful getting to see home life progress through the decades, as traditional homestead aesthetics make way for more pop culture influences in the mid 20th century.
 You’ll see old children’s toys, storage and seating, and everything in between!

 Step Inside a Restored Log Cabin

 Although not a part of the formal museum, the restored log cabin definitely adds to the grounds around the Penfield School building.
 Most of this cabin was recovered during the demolition of a house that had been built around it.
 The cabin has a place in history, being the site of an early post office in Champaign County.
 It has taken several years to recreate missing pieces and reassemble the cabin to represent it's original appearance.
 Step inside and see what tools and furnishings a home would have had in the early 20th century.
 Volunteers also are on hand to tell you about the various aspects of this time of life.

 Learn About the History of Crop Harvesting and Planting